ojobabs/Data-Science-Cookbook/Atom/Resources.md

 - [Finally, an IDE that does both Python and R well (Atom)](https://jstaf.github.io/2018/03/25/atom-ide.html).
 I used this article to install Python and R on my MacBook Pro.
 It works.
 - [Using anaconda environment in Atom](https://stackoverflow.com/questions/43207427/using-anaconda-environment-in-atom)
 - [How to uninstall Atom Windows (Step-by-step guide with screenshots)]([https://windowsreport.com/uninstall-atom-windows/](https://windowsreport.com/uninstall-atom-windows/))
-The following YouTube video is fantastic:
+The following YouTube video is fantastic.
+This is maybe the best reference for setting up a simple Python environment for Atom:
 - [Setting up a Python Development Environment in Atom](https://www.youtube.com/watch?v=DjEuROpsvp4)

 Other resources I used for the above steps: